Lapin0t/grothendieck-cern/english.md

 scientific research, and in particular its social impact.
 It's only quite recently, in the last two years, that I've gradually begun to ask myself questions on this subject.
-In the future, I'll only do what's strictly necessary to support myself, since until proven ortherwise I have no other profession than mathematician.
+In the future, I'll only do what's strictly necessary to support myself, since until proven otherwise I have no other profession than mathematician.
 I know I'm not the only one to have asked this question.
 Over the last year or two, and even over the last few months, more and more people have been asking key questions on this subject.
 I'm quite sure